WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 == Frequently Asked Questions ==
 = What is Customer ID? =

-Customer ID is a special key that is required for migration Premium (Pro) version of WebSpellChecker plugin.
-This key can be obtained after paid subscription for Hosted WebSpellChecker services on webspellchecker.net website.
-Customer ID of Premium (Pro) version can be used on multiply number of your websites.
+Customer ID is a special key that is required for migration to Pro version of WebSpellChecker plugin.
+This key can be obtained with a subscription for the Hosted Services on webspellchecker.net website.
+Customer ID of Pro version can be used on multiple websites.

 = Can WebSpellChecker plugin check the entire website? =